Excess Food Opportunities Map

 - restaurants and food services.

-The map also displays the locations of communities with source separated organics programs, refrigerated warehousing and storage facilities, and about 6,500 potential recipients of excess food.
+The map also displays the locations of communities with source separated organics programs, refrigerated warehousing and storage facilities, and almost 15,000 potential recipients of excess food.
 These include:

 - anaerobic digestion facilities.